 How Do You Prepare?

-Get to know about everything that will appear on the exam day so you know what to expect before the exam day.
-Do a lot of past papers and keep track of time while preparing for specific sections.
-Start using English in your daily life and involve it in your everyday tasks like having conversations with people around you, listening to English songs, and watching Hollywood movies.
+Get to know what will appear on exam day so you know what to expect.
+Practice with sample papers and time yourself while preparing for each section.
+Start using English in your daily life by having conversations, listening to English-language audio, reading English texts, and watching English-language films or shows.

 First section